J0nasSeng/DaTaStretch/documentation/user_guide/user_guide.md

     def run(self, example_arg):
         print("I am Loader number 3 and get argument {}".format(example_arg))
-        self._flow_data = "This data will be passed to my successor."
+        self.data = "This data will not be passed to my successor."
 ````
 As you can see, the ``run()``-method of the third class gets
 and argument.
 This is absolutely legal, later on we will tell the pipeline